nikepan/go-push-light/README.md

 # go-push-light

-This is a simple push server by Websocket (uses "github.com/gorilla/websocket")
+This is a simple push server by Websocket in Go (uses "github.com/gorilla/websocket")

 usage: